rk1165/rk1165.github.io/content/notes/job/projects/distributed_job_scheduler.md

 Understanding **Idempotency** is the final piece of this puzzle.
 Even with this design, network errors can cause a job to run twice (e.g., Worker finishes, but the "Complete" network packet is lost, so the system retries it).

 Would you like me to explain **how to write Idempotent code** so that even if your scheduler triggers the "Charge Credit Card" job twice, the user is only charged once?

+### Java

+- **The Goal:** Build a system where users can submit a task (e.g., "Send Email at 9:00 AM"), and a cluster of worker nodes executes it.
+The catch: Even if 3 out of 5 nodes crash, the job must run **exactly once**.
+- **System Design Concepts You Will Learn:**
+  - **Leader Election:** Who assigns the jobs?
+You can't have all nodes scanning the database at once.
+You need one leader.
+  - **Fault Tolerance:** If a worker node picks up a job and crashes halfway through, how does the system know to re-assign it to someone else?
+(Dead Letter Queues / Timeouts).
+  - **Horizontal Scaling:** Adding more worker nodes should linearly increase the system's capacity.
+- **The "Hard" Implementation Details:**
+  - **Consensus:** Implement a basic Leader Election algorithm using **Zookeeper** or implement the **Raft Consensus Algorithm** yourself (very hard, very educational).
+  - **Locking:** Use a database row-lock (optimistic locking) or a distributed Redis lock to ensure two workers don't pick the same job.
+- **Java Stack:** Spring Boot (for API), Quartz (for inspiration), Zookeeper (Curator library), JDBC.